fernowj1/media-controls-for-all/README.md

-# Media Controls For All
+# Media Controls For All!

-Add volume controls and music controls to keyboards that don't have dedicated buttons for them.
+Add volume and music controls to keyboards that don't have dedicated buttons for them.

+Features:
+* volume up
+* volume down
+* mute/unmute
+* next song
+* previous song
+* play/pause